NASCAR Whelen Modified Tour: Public stature

 The series has been a minor league with a strong and loyal regional following.
-Most national media attention has appeared in racing-centered publications (magazines such as Stock Car Racing Magazine and Speedway Illustrated, and newspapers such as National Speed Sport News and Speedway Scene) rather than general mass media.
+Most national media attention has appeared in racing-centered publications (magazines such as Stock Car Racing Magazine and Speedway Illustrated, and newspapers such as Speed Sport and Speedway Scene) rather than general mass media.
 In the 21st century, several books about historical modified drivers have been published.
 The series was featured in the EA Sports NASCAR series starting in NASCAR 2005: Chase for the Cup, though beginning with NASCAR 08, the series became exclusive to PlayStation 2 releases; additionally, all Whelen Modified Tour drivers in the aforementioned games (and NASCAR: Dirt to Daytona, the first video game to feature the series) are fictional characters specifically created for the games.

 No full-time Cup Series driver competed regularly in Whelen Modified Tour events until 2010, when Ryan Newman won at Bristol and won twice at New Hampshire driving for Kevin Manion.
 However, Ron Bouchard, Geoff Bodine, Brett Bodine, Steve Park, and Jimmy Spencer went on from WMT competition to become race winners at the Cup level.
 Other WMT veterans such as Ryan Preece, Mike McLaughlin, and Jeff Fuller have advanced to become race winners and championship contenders in the Xfinity Series, the top minor league under the Cup Series.
 Two-time Xfinity Series champion Randy Lajoie also began racing modifieds in Connecticut before moving on the NASCAR.
 Randy’s son, Corey Lajoie has also won in the Modified Tour.
 Son of Mike McLaughlin, Max has also competed in the Modified Tour.
 Cup Series crew chiefs that started in WMT include Tommy Baldwin Jr. and Greg Zipadelli.

 Flosports has live coverage of all races, with some tape-delayed on CNBC.

 In 2023, the Modified Tour has support races with the New Smyrna Speedway meeting that is part of Daytona 500 ancillary events, and is part of Cup Series at Richmond Raceway, New Hampshire Motor Speedway, and Martinsville Speedway.
 Starting in 2025, they will join the NASCAR All-Star Race schedule at North Wilkesboro Speedway (which hosted a standalone race in October 2024 that became part of a CARS Tour and SMART Modified weekend because of Hurricane Helene).
 Typically, a name driver is recruited to participate in the race to pique the interest of casual fans.
 For example, Cup Series driver Carl Edwards and defending Cup champion Tony Stewart raced in the July 2006 race.
 In the past, they have raced at Bristol Motor Speedway and been part of INDYCAR races at Richmond and New Hampshire.